The Nulling Interferometry Cryogenic Experiment (NICE): Architecture, requirements, and preliminary warm precursor results: Methods

 \subsection{Optical setup}

 We show two optical diagrams in this section: the preliminary optical diagram of the cryogenic NICE bench (\cref{fig:nice1_cryo-diagram}), and the optical diagram of the NICE Warm Bench (\cref{fig:nice1_warm-diagram}, \cref{fig:nice1_warm-pictures}) in its current state, which is the precursor experiment at ambient conditions, used for all measurements that follow.
 We focus our description on the cryogenic setup, and note the differences with the warm setup wherever they occur.
 To reduce differential chromatic and polarization errors in the science beams, we designed the setup such that it is symmetric, i.e. the two science beams undergo the same number of transmissions and reflections.
+All mirrors will be coated with unprotected gold for the cryogenic setup, and protected gold is used on the Warm Bench.
+Beam splitters use a \ce{CaF2} substrate on the Warm Bench, and \ce{ZnSe}, \ce{KBr}, or other similarly mid-IR transmissive substrates will be used for longer wavelengths in the cryogenic setup.